 Christmas celebrations in Iceland start on 24th of December, Christmas eve.
 Families get together and enjoy good food and many visit midnight mass.

-Christmas markets are not this common in Portugal, however, the capital city Lisbon is known for its huge artificial tree has been which is sparkling with with thousands of green lights.
+Christmas markets are not that common in Portugal, however, the capital city Lisbon is known for its huge artificial tree has been which is sparkling with with thousands of green lights.

-In the Philippines there is a special tradition of having a Christmas lantern, which is called ‘paról’; the lantern is star-shaped, remembering the star of Bethlehem, and mainly made out of bamboo and paper.
+In the Philippines, Christmas is celebrated over the three months leading to the big holiday.
+There is a special Filipino tradition of decorating your home with a Christmas lantern, which is called ‘paról’; the lantern is star-shaped, remembering the star of Bethlehem, and mainly made out of bamboo and paper.
 In the image below you can see how the lanterns look.

 In Singapore, about two in ten people are Christians.
 Christmas, however, is very commercialised in Singapore and Christmas decorations are abundant in the city with masses of tiny fairy light decorations.